OmarSaidIbrahim/ShutApp/README.md

 https://github.com/zmxv/react-native-sound

-to play any mp3 file
+to play any mp3 file.

+As usual, logic first and then graphic.